Portacool Blog

-There are a few occasions when you might be wondering whether your air conditioning uses gas or electricity.
 Perhaps the unit has stopped functioning, and you’re not sure what type of professional to call.
 Perhaps you are looking at your utility bill and trying to figure out why it’s higher than you expect.
-Maybe you think you might smell gas and are trying to figure out why.
-(Note: if you smell gas in your home, leave the building and call your utility company from a safe distance or a neighbor’s house.)
+Sometimes, people smell the distinctive “rotten egg” smell of gas and are trying to figure out why.
+(Important: If you smell gas in your home, leave the building now and call your utility company from a safe distance or a neighbor’s house.)

 In one way, the answer to this question is very simple: all air conditioners run on electricity.
 In another way, however, the answer is very complicated because people don’t always mean the same thing when they say “air conditioning.”